 Look left for another way to understand how rocket fuel needs to release later than launch time is to us a film canister (not so easy to find in the digital film era) and some antacid tablets.

-And if you didn’t get enough flight simulation for Helicopters from our last Flight Learnings, here is a great Howtoons on making a copter… how-toons
+And if you didn’t get enough flight simulation for Helicopters from our last Flight Learnings, here is a great Howtoons on making a copter…

 Everything that is growing: trees, flowers, animals, bugs are made of cells.
 Our own bodies are made up of trillions of teeny-tiny cells.
 Cells are bigger than Atoms, but still too small to see without a microscope.
 Without our knowledge, they are growing, eating, building, birthing and dying ALL the time!
 At parkday this week, I will unravel some of the mysteries of these gem-like building blocks.
 We will discuss the jobs of cell’s organ(elle) have that keep our BODIES functioning.

-Untitled-4From the book, from LAVA to LIFE, we will learn how our cells evolved from bacteria to become YOU, … over a course of a few hundred million years.
+How many cells ARE in your body?
+100 trillion!
 Build a Cell Online.
 Make a Cell Fruit Pizza.
 Make a REAL Cell Pizza.
 Or just a Crafty cell.

-This week we will take on the mechanics behind the other simple machines with a serious emphasis on PULLEYS!!!! pullingWith pulleys, we will see how muchrope weight we can redistribute.
+weight we can redistribute.
 Each child will get the chance (more than once I would wager) to put their mental and physical strength to the test.

 With Pulleys, we will do some block and tackle work to make loads lighter.
-If anyone wants to get ahead of us all – here is a great Pulley project to do at home!!!pulley
+If anyone wants to get ahead of us all – here is a great Pulley project to do at home!!!

 I will bring some pulleys and rope.
 If you have any rope laying around home or in the garage, please bring it to fill your child’s mind and hands with inspiration while we discuss ideas.
 Then I will let the kids go to it in making the pulleys work for them.
 I have four pulleys in my possession at the present, but if you can bring any more, we will definitely put them to good use for the afternoon as well.
 For more – go to Simple Machines Part 1

-How Amazing are Bugs?
+]]>How Amazing are Bugs?
 They are like little robots – foreign and similar to us at the same time.
 Join us for a closer look on October 10th from Noon-4pm for a Homeschool Kid Bug Show.
 Most of these picks were from our 1st Bug Faire from Oct 2011.

 This event is open to non-M&B Members as well as M&B.